Jodhaa Akbar: Historical accuracy

-Several historians claim that none of Akbar's wife was known as "Jodhaa Bai" during the Mughal period, she was referred to with her title of Mariam-uz-Zamani.
+Several historians claim that none of Akbar's wives was known as "Jodhaa Bai" during the Mughal period, she was referred to with her title of Mariam-uz-Zamani.

 According to Professor Shirin Moosvi, a historian of Aligarh Muslim University, neither the Akbarnama (a biography of Akbar commissioned by Akbar himself) nor any historical text from the period refer to her as Jodhaa Bai.
 Moosvi notes that the name "Jodhaa Bai" was first used to refer to Akbar's wife in the 18th and 19th centuries in historical writings.

 In the Tuzk-e-Jahangiri (autobiography of Jahangir, c.1624), the author refers to her with no name, rather the epithet Mariam-uz-Zamani.
 According to Ruby Lal (2008), "The only document that names the mother of Jahangir is a later edict issued by Mariam-uz-Zamani.
 The seal on the edict reads 'Wali Nimat Begum, Walideh Nur al-Din Jahangir', thus clearly identifying Mariam-uz-Zamani with Wali Nimat Begum and unequivocally declaring her to be Jahangir's mother".

 According to historian Imtiaz Ahmad, the director of the Khuda Baksh Oriental Public Library in Patna, the name "Jodhaa" was used for Akbar's wife for the first time by Lieutenant-Colonel James Tod, in his book Annals and Antiquities of Rajasthan.
 According to Ahmad, Tod was not a professional historian.
 N. R. Farooqi claims that Jodhaa Bai was not the name of Akbar's queen; it was the name of Jahangir's non-Rajput wife.